Lubbock County Court Records

 Lubbock County Family Court Records

 Lubbock County does not have a dedicated family court.
-Family law matters — including divorce, child custody, child support, adoption, protective orders, and suits affecting the parent-child relationship (SAPCR) — are heard in both the district courts and the County Courts at Law.
-Regardless of which court hears the case, all divorce and family law files are maintained by the District Clerk’s Office, not the County Clerk.
+Divorce, child custody, child support, adoption, protective orders, and suits affecting the parent-child relationship (SAPCR) are all heard in either the district courts or the County Courts at Law.
+Regardless of which court handles the case, all divorce and family law files are maintained by the District Clerk's Office, not the County Clerk.

 Accessing Family Court Records

-Family case records can be searched through the Lubbock County Public Access portal using the party name or case number.
+Search family case records through the Lubbock County Public Access portal using a party name or case number.
 For e-filed family cases, the case number format is DC-2023-FM-XXXX.
-To request copies of family law records, contact the District Clerk’s archives department at (806) 775-1322 or dcarchives@lubbockcounty.gov.
+To request copies of family law records, contact the District Clerk's archives department at (806) 775-1322 or dcarchives@lubbockcounty.gov.

 Family Law Filing Fees (District Clerk)